Johnson flies back to face UK parliament as Brexit chaos deepens

 Former minister Dominic Grieve, an influential member of parliament and an anti-Johnson rebel within the ruling Conservative Party, accused the prime minister of behaving "like a bull in a china shop".

-Grieve told Sky News early on Wednesday that Johnson should abandon his attempts to force through a no-deal Brexit which had no support in parliament, and instead engage in sensible dialogue with legislators to find a way out of the quagmire.

 "My judgment is that there's only one way out and that is to have a second referendum, because otherwise we're going to carry on going round in circles.
-But he's entitled to put other ideas forward if he thinks he's got them," Grieve said.
+But he's entitled to put other ideas forward if he thinks he's got them," Grieve said on Sky News.

 "He says he wants to get a deal but there's no evidence he's even started negotiating a deal with the EU and it's quite clear that the House of Commons and parliament will not accept leaving without an agreement because it's so damaging for the future of our country."